%pip install -q validmindSummarization of financial data using a large language model (LLM)

 You can look at the results of this test suite right in the notebook where you ran the code, as you would expect.
 But there is a better way: view the prompt validation test results as part of your model documentation in the ValidMind Platform:

-1. In the ValidMind Platform, go to the Documentation page for the model you registered earlier.
+In the ValidMind Platform, click Documentation under Documents for the model you registered earlier.
 (Need more help?

 What you can see now is a more easily consumable version of the prompt validation testing you just performed, along with other parts of your model documentation that still need to be completed.